Discretionary project definition

 Discretionary project means a project that “requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely has to determine whether there has been conformity with applicable statutes, ordinances, [or] regulations ….”
 (Guidelines, § 15357.)
 Thus, “where a governmental agency can use its judgment in deciding whether and how to carry out or approve a project,” the project is discretionary.
 (Guidelines, § 15002, subd. (i).)
 In contrast, an agency’s “ministerial decision involves only the use of fixed standards or objective measurements, and the public official [does not] use personal, subjective judgment in deciding whether or how the project should be carried out.”
 (Guidelines, § 15369; see Guidelines, § 15002, subd. (i)(1).)

 Discretionary project means a project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely has to determine whether there has been conformity with applicable statutes, ordinances, or regulations, or other fixed standards.
-The key question is whether the approval process involved allows the public agency to shape the project in any way that could materially respond to any of the concerns which might be raised in an environmental impact report.
+The key question is whether the approval process involved allows the public agency to shape the project in any way that could materially respond to any of the concerns would mitigate any environmental impact which might be raised identified in an environmental impact report.
 A timber harvesting plan submitted to the State Forester for approval under the requirements of the Z'berg-Nejedly Forest Practice Act of 1973 (Pub.
 Res.
 Code Sections 4511 et seq.) constitutes a discretionary project within the meaning of the California Environmental Quality Act.
 Section 21065(c).

-Discretionary project means a project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely has to determine whether there has been conformity with applicable statutes, ordinances, or regulations.23 A project is called "ministerial" if the law requires an agency to act on it a set way without allowing the agency to use its own judgment.
-Ministerial projects involve no special discretion or judgment in reaching a decision and are not subject to CEQA.
-Each public agency should, in its implementing regulations or
+Discretionary project means a project which requires the exercise of judgement or deliberation when the College decides to approve or disapprove a particular activity, as distinguished from situations where the College merely has to determine whether there has been conformity with applicable statutes, ordinances, or regulations. (§15357)

 Discretionary project means any nonministerial development project that must be approved by either the: board of supervisors, planning commission, parcel review committee, design/site review committee or zoning administrator.
 Discretionary projects include, but are not limited to: conditional use permits, parcel maps, rezoning, design